 When the normally-closed high exhaust back pressure switch opens, the NURO control will display 10013: "High Back Pressure Limit".
 This may be caused by an obstruction in the flue piping, an obstruction in the combustion air intake, or a blocked condensate system.
-When the blockage is removed, the boiler will automatically restart.
+When the blockage is removed, the appliance will automatically restart.
 If no blockage is found, it may be necessary to replace the high exhaust back pressure switch.

-6 Parts/Technical Support
+Parts/Technical Support

-Spare parts and replacement parts can be ordered from Harsco Industrial, Patterson-Kelley by calling toll free (877) 728-5351.
+Spare parts and replacement parts can be ordered from Patterson-Kelley by calling toll free (877) 728-5351.
 Reach us by fax at (570) 476-7247.

 Refer to the parts list shown on the assembly drawings provided in this manual.

-Technical information is also available by calling or visit the Harsco Industrial, Patterson-Kelley website: www.harscopk.com.
+Technical information is also available by calling or visit the Patterson-Kelley website: www.pattersonkelley.com.

-When ordering replacement parts please have the model number and serial number of your boiler or water heater available.
+When ordering replacement parts please have the model number and serial number of your water heater available.

 Typical schematic drawings and information about the low and high voltage terminals are shown on the following pages.
-Drawings specific to your particular boiler or water heater can also be supplied by your local Harsco Industrial, Patterson-Kelley representative.
+Drawings specific to your particular water heater can also be supplied by your local Patterson-Kelley representative.

 Use of Non-Factory Authorized replacement parts are not recommended for this equipment.
 All control components are engineered for safety and are designed to work in unison with each of the other components.
-Use of non-factory authorized replacement parts jeopardizes the functionality of the safety features as well as the performance of the appliance.
+Use of nonfactory authorized replacement parts jeopardizes the functionality of the safety features as well as the performance of the appliance.